Inspector General Report Finds U.S. Hospitals Under ‘Unprecedented’ Strain From Coronavirus, Official Says

 “I think one moment that stands out for me is when I was talking to a hospital administrator and he told me that he had staff in the hospital out trying to procure masks and gloves from auto part shops, from home supply stores, from beauty salons, from art supply stores.”

-Notably, one worrying portion of the report claims that a shortage of thermometers means some hospital staff, patients, and vendors were screened at random.
+Notably, one portion of the report claims that a shortage of thermometers means some hospital staff, patients, and vendors were screened at random.
 At one particular hospital, employees reportedly had to forgo screening altogether because they had only one or two thermometers.

 HHS IG report Methodology: pic.twitter.com/UUrNOg1zPY